Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)

 The pill is safe and effective, although it slightly increases the risk of blood clots in the legs or lungs; this is a rare complication in young, healthy women who do not smoke, but it is more of a concern in women who are obese and in older women.
 (See "Patient education: Hormonal methods of birth control (Beyond the Basics)".)

 Progestin — Another method to treat menstrual irregularity is to take a hormone called progestin (sample brand name: Provera) for 10 to 14 days every one to three months.
 This will induce a period in almost all women with PCOS, but it does not help with the cosmetic concerns (hirsutism and acne) and does not prevent pregnancy.
 It does reduce the risk of uterine cancer.

 Scalp hair loss can be treated with medications in some situations.
 Other options include hair replacement and wigs.
-(See "Patient information: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)".)
+(See "Patient education: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)".)